-Please note that the last day for the Department of Public Instruction to accept personal checks is Jan 7, 2014 for the Spring.
+Please note that the last day for the Department of Public Instruction to accept personal checks is May 28, 2015 for Summer 2015.
 Any enrollments that are not paid for by this date will be dropped.

 Within two (2) business days, you will receive the Getting Started and Orientation website links to complete the enrollment process.
 Once funds are received, students will be enrolled in their course.
 NCVPS will email the parent of the home-schooled student or the E-Learning Advisor (ELA) of the private school student the expectations, communication processes such as progress reports, and other important course information needed.

 Students may drop a course and receive a refund (not including the non-refundable $100 registration fee) prior to the 10th day of the course designated on the NCVPS Calendar.
 This specific date is June 26, 2015 for Summer 2015 .
 Drops after the 10th day are not eligible for a refund.

 For any further questions regarding the non-public registration process, please contact Connie Joyner, firstname.lastname@example.org.